Redo of Healer Season 2 release date: Kaifuku Jutsushi no Yarinaoshi Season 2 (Kaiyari) predictions

 Due to the level of violence, a Redo of Healer censored version that’s suitable for TV audiences is being broadcast in Japan on Tokyo MX, KBS Kyoto, Sun TV, and BS11.

 Japanese TV station AT-X is broadcasting both the censored version and the Redo of Healer uncensored episodes, which is called the “Complete Recovery” edition.
-In addition, some fan sites have Kaifuku Jutsushi no Yarinaoshi uncensored and available for download.
+In addition, some fan subs sites have Kaifuku Jutsushi no Yarinaoshi uncensored and available for download based on the AT-X broadcast.

 The Redo of Healer Blu-Ray/DVD box sets will include the uncut uncensored version.
 The three volumes will be released in Japan on March 24, 2021, April 28, 2021, and May 26, 2021.